 It’s time to give you the early scoop on what’s going on this fall in and around Spartanburg.
 We have compiled for you a handy list so that everything you need this autumn is right at your fingertips.
-This list contains local orchards, farms, pumpkin patches, haunted farms, fall festivals and events.
+This list contains local orchards, farms, pumpkin patches, fall festivals and events.
 Would you like to see your fall activity or event listed?
 Contact Bethany at [email protected]

-Don’t miss these related lists: Where to Trick-or-Treat in Spartanburg | Fall Festivals Near Spartanburg | Where to Find Amazing Fall Colors Near Spartanburg
+Don’t miss these related lists: | Fall Festivals Near Spartanburg | Where to Find Amazing Fall Colors Near Spartanburg

 Farms & Orchards that Offer Fall Activities Near Spartanburg

 Enjoy our list of local farms, orchards, and corn mazes near Spartanburg.
 We have added the website urls to the titles so that you can easily access the latest information on dates and events.
 We recommend checking the directions via the original source rather than using GPS alone as many of these locations are located in rural areas.
 We have also noted which orchards allow pick-your-own apples!
-Remember that we also have more comprehensive lists of local places divided by type.
-See the top of the article for relevant links to our other fall content.

 Farms to Enjoy this Fall